surge541/surge541/README.md

 ### Hiya 👋
 I'm Surge.
 I'm a 14 year old 'developer' who works in primarily Java & Kotlin, with basic experience in Python.
-I'm (kinda) learning Rust.

 You can contact me on Discord - Surge#7456